Prospective Graduate Students

 - Where do I send my GRE scores?

 All applicants should direct ETS to send their official GRE score reports to Tulane School of Liberal Arts, the code is: 6183.
 All applicants (except MFA) are required to submit GRE scores.
 Applicants must self-report their GRE score on the application AND request the official score be sent to the School of Liberal Arts Graduate Programs Office.
 If you have not yet taken the GRE or language test, if applicable, you may still submit your application; however the official test scores must be received by the application deadline.

 - Is TOEFL required for students from non-English speaking countries?

 All applicants must present satisfactory evidence of sufficient competence to read, write, speak and understand spoken English.
-If you are from a non-English speaking country you are required to submit a TOEFL score unless you have received a degree from a U.S. University or a University in which courses were taught in English.
-TOEFL scores should also be sent to Tulane School of Liberal Arts, code: 6183.
+If you are not a U.S. citizen TOEFL scores should also be sent to Tulane School of Liberal Arts, code: 6183.

 - What documents do International students need to submit?

 In addition to all the documents mentioned above International students must submit the International Student Information Form and Financial Affidavit/ Financial Support Form before the paperwork needed for your Visa can be processed and you can be officially admitted and enroll in classes.
 These documents are not required for consideration for admission but are required should you accept an offer of admission.